Tempering stochastic density functional theory: Methodology

 \subsection{Tempering Stochastic Density Functional Theory}

-We now describe the tempering, designed to reduce the statistical errors in sDFT without increasing the computational effort.
-Consider, in addition to the desired filter $\hat{\rho}_{\beta}$ (see Eq.~\eqref{eq:Filter}) a higher temperature filter $\hat{\rho}_{\beta^{w}}$ ($\beta^{w}<\beta$) and the correction term:
+We now describe the tempering method, designed to reduce the statistical errors in sDFT without increasing the overall computational effort.
+Consider, the decomposition of the desired filter, $\hat{\rho}_{\beta}$ (see Eq.~\eqref{eq:Filter}), into a higher temperature filter, $\hat{\rho}_{\beta^{w}}$ ($\beta^{w}<\beta$), with the correction term:

-shown in Fig.~\eqref{fig:drho} for a typical case of $\beta/\beta^{w}=6$.
-Note that (a) all values of $\Delta\hat{\rho}$ are much smaller than unity and (b) the high temperature filter $\hat{\rho}_{\beta^{w}}$ is smoother than the low temperature one, so its Chebyshev expansion is shorter (the Chebyshev expansion length of $\hat{\rho}_{\beta}$ is proportional to $\beta$~\citep{baer2013selfaveraging}).
+which is shown in Fig.~\eqref{fig:drho} for a typical case of $\beta/\beta^{w}=6$.
+Note that (a) all values of $\Delta\hat{\rho}$ are much smaller than unity and (b) the high-temperature filter, $\hat{\rho}_{\beta^{w}}$, is smoother than the low-temperature one, so its Chebyshev expansion is shorter (the Chebyshev expansion length of $\hat{\rho}_{\beta}$ is proportional to $\beta$~\citep{baer2013selfaveraging}).